anthonyrussano/naturalscholar.com/docs/research/acai.md

 ### Gut Health

 Acai is rich in anthocyanidin and chrysanthemin (cyanidin-3-glucoside) which have been shown to inhibit the growth of E. coli and promote the growth of probiotic (beneficial) strains of microorganisms.

+## Disease / Symptom Treatment

+### Inflammatory Bowel Disease

+Acai Seed Extract could reduce colonic infammation.[^5]

+Intestinal infammation is associated with the overproduction of both reactive oxygen and reactive nitrogen species, leading to oxidative and nitrosative stress, which are observed in infammatory bowel diseases.[^5]

+Acai Seed Extract treatment reduced malonyldialdehyde (MDA) levels.[^5] This is a marker for inflammation.

+> Excessive oxygen radicals are critical factors for ulcerative infammation tissue damage, oxidative stress has been proposed as the mechanism underlying the pathophysiology of Crohn’s disease.
+Membrane lipids are susceptible to reactive oxygen species-induced damage, resulting in lipid peroxidation and products derived from polyunsaturated fatty acids measured by MDA levels.[^5]

+#### Colitis

+Acai Seed Extract prevents colonic mucosal damage caused by colitis by decreasing the infammatory processes and oxidative stress.[^5]

+Acai Seed Extract reduced abnormal increases in colon weight and macroscopic infammation.[^5]

+Evaluation of the colon after treatment with acai seed extract revealed a signifcant decrease in microscopic damage.[^5]

+Acai Seed Extract reduced all parameters of intestinal damage, including mucosal architecture loss, cellular infltrate, muscle thickening, crypt abscess and goblet cell depletion, macroscopic lesions characterized by focal hyperemia or bowel wall thickening, and ulceration with infammation.[^5]

+Acai Seed Extract signifcantly reduced Neutrophil–myeloperoxidase (MPO) activity, thereby decreasing extensive neutrophil infltration into the colonic tissues and repairing the formation of oxidative damage in colitis.[^5]

+> Neutrophil–myeloperoxidase (MPO) is an abundant granule enzyme that catalyzes the production of potent ROS, causing an increase in oxidative damage in the intestinal mucosa.
+Attenuating MPO may mitigate oxidative damage and infammation in the intestinal mucosa.[^5]

 ### Fatty Liver (hepatic steatosis)

-Acai treatment has been shown to provide protection from fatty liver disease (hepatic steatosis).[^3]
+Acai treatment has been shown to provide protection from fatty liver disease.[^3]

 ### Metabolic Syndrome